The 7 Best Nail Hole Fillers for MDF and Wood Trim

 • ⚒️ HARDY & CONSISTENT: As any woodworker will tell you, they throw...

-Water-Based Wood & Grain Filler by Goodfilla is another great product that can be easily used to fill nail or screw holes in wood and drywall before painting.
+Water-Based Wood & Grain Filler by Goodfilla is another great product that can be easily used to fill screw holes in wood and drywall before painting.

-Available in a variety of sizes and colors, you can pick USA-made Goodfilla wood filler for your everyday DIY use or even for professional purposes.
+Available in a variety of sizes and colors, you can pick this USA-made Goodfilla wood filler for your everyday DIY use or even for professional purposes like repairing indoor and outdoor furniture, finishing floors, etc. Since it’s completely non-toxic, green, and comes with zero VOC emission it offers you a peace of mind for an efficient project completion.

 What I LikeWhat I Didn’t Like